 This IR is applicable to exterior bleachers and grandstands and their components.
 Such systems may be reviewed and approved by DSA as part of the project's primary construction documents, as a pre-check (PC) application per Procedure (PR) 07-01: Pre-Check Approval, or as a deferred submittal when permitted by DSA.
-This IR is not applicable to other structure types including indoor folding and telescopic seating systems.
-Refer to IR 16-4: Folding and Telescopic Seating.
+This IR is not applicable to other structure types including indoor folding and telescopic seating systems, which are addressed in IR 16-4: Folding and Telescopic Seating.